South Africa Must Lift Partial Ban on U.S. Pork

 NPPC wants full market access for U.S. pork, including offal, heat-treated products, and casings to South Africa.
 The country must lift its partial ban on U.S. pork for which there is no science-based reason.

-South Africa in early 2016 partially lifted its ban on U.S. pork, allowing a variety of raw, frozen pork, including legs (unprocessed hams) and shoulders, for unrestricted sale and other pork for further processing.
-The access was given in conjunction with the renewal of preferential trade benefits South Africa receives through the U.S. African Growth and Opportunity Act.
-But since then, the United States has had issues shipping shoulder cuts to South Africa because of a disagreement over lymphatic and connective tissue removal.
-Additionally, a number of U.S. pork products are blocked based on what the South African government claims are concerns over porcine reproductive and respiratory syndrome, pseudorabies and trichinae.
-The U.S. government and the U.S. pork industry have provided information to the South African government demonstrating that U.S. pork is safe and poses a negligible risk of transmission of the diseases.
-But South Africa has insisted on enforcing costly and burdensome non-science-based requirements on U.S. pork.
+South Africa in January 2016 agreed to partially lift its ban on U.S. pork, allowing imports of a limited number of raw, frozen pork cuts for unrestricted sale and other pork cuts for further processing.
+Despite this development, South Africa continues to block U.S. pork products based on concerns over two animal diseases: Porcine Reproductive and Respiratory Syndrome (PRRS) and Pseudorabies Virus (PRV).
+The United States has provided information to the South African government demonstrating that U.S. pork is safe and poses a negligible risk of transmission of the diseases.
+Regardless, South Africa insists on enforcing costly and burdensome non-science-based requirements on U.S. pork.

 Those requirements include: